Bruce Allan Clark: Clark's theories of sovereignty and genocide

 In Justice in Paradise, Clark described his journey in Europe in which he was essentially accusing North American judges of complicity in genocide.
 The Clark family were accompanied by Harold (Tsenhu'qw) Pascal representing the Lil'Wat nation.
 Tsenhu'qw had signed a petition asserting that Canada was "breaching existing international law relative to the liberty and possession of themselves and the indigenous nations for whom they spoke, and that the consequence was genocide contrary" to the 1948 international Convention on the Prevention and Punishment of the Crime of Genocide.

 While The Law Society of Upper Canada had dismissed attempts by the B.C. legal establishment to have Dr. Clark disbarred, ruling that "the genocide of which Mr. Clark speaks is real... we are sympathetic moreover to his assertion that the Courts have been unwilling to hear his argument."

 According to The Globe and Mail, in her May 28, 2015, lecture at the Global Centre for Pluralism Chief Justice Beverley McLachlin said that Canada's attempt to commit "cultural genocide" against aboriginal people "that began in the colonial period" is the "worst stain on Canada's human-rights record".
 The Globe described her remarks as "unparalleled".
 According to Maclean's, on June 2, 2015, when Justice Murray Sinclair released the report of the Truth and Reconciliation Commission on the abuses of Aboriginal children in residential schools he used the phrase, "cultural genocide".
 He said, "Today, I stand before and acknowledge that what took place in residential schools amounts to nothing short of cultural genocide – a systematic and concerted attempt to extinguish the spirit of Aboriginal peoples."

 In 2018, Clark published Ongoing Genocide Caused by Judicial Suppression of the "Existing" Aboriginal Rights which includes essays that were published in Dissident Voice from the late 2000s onwards.

-In a masters degree thesis, Paul Hanson compares Clark with scholars of "traditional Indigenous sovereignty" with "Taiaiake Alfred, Dale Turner, John Borrows, and Jean Cohen, each of whom offers unique, controversial, and sometimes disputed insights into sovereignty's meaning to Indigenous peoples."
+In a master's degree thesis, Paul Hanson compares Clark with scholars of "traditional Indigenous sovereignty" with "Taiaiake Alfred, Dale Turner, John Borrows, and Jean Cohen, each of whom offers unique, controversial, and sometimes disputed insights into sovereignty's meaning to Indigenous peoples."
 As a scholar, Clark has been compared with Taiaiake Alfred, who is also more inclined to take direct action whereas Dale Turner, who calls for the "resurgence of indigeneity and traditional governance regimes", "approaches the issue from an intellectual, persuasive perspective" and is "reflective and open to reasoned discussion and negotiation."
 Clark "rejects most Indigenous law court decisions as ultra vires based on his formalist interpretation of historical documents, statutes, and proclamations."
 Hansen argues that John Borrows and Clark both "focus on judicial processes and outcomes" with Borrows "analyzing the Delgamuukw trials to demonstrate the courts' willful ignorance of Indigenous history and traditions."
 He describes Borrows as a "respected advocate for Indigenous causes" while grouping Clark with Russell Means and Pamela Palmater as "outspoken activists".